International Moving Costs | The Complete Guide 2019

 We are here to help guide you through 12 key international moving costs that are important to consider when making an epic step overseas!

-The chance to live and work internationally is a key life experience to not miss out on as an Australian.
+After all, the chance to live and work internationally is a key life experience to not miss out on as an Australian.
 Nothing quite compares to experiencing another culture in daily life, where everything is a new and challenging experience.
-After all who doesn’t love our quirky accents and obsession with vegemite!
+And who doesn’t love our quirky accents and obsession with vegemite!

 - Packing and unpacking costs